bespoke-silicon-group/bsg_sv2v/README.md

 back to stanadard Verilog.
 Thus a DC license is required by the party running the tool, but is not required to use the converted file.

-This approach maximizes compatability with code that was written and targets DC.
+This approach maximizes compatibility with code that was written and targets DC.
 Of course it would also be neat if somebody wrote a totally open source SV to V!

 ## Setup